chaindrium-inc/Blossom-SummerSchool-2019/README.md

 		- now, in `1`, please choose the testnet `ROP - myetherwallet.com`
 		- in `2`, please select on the top right hand corner `Ethereum Testnet (Ropsten)`
 		- now, you should see a list with addresses and corresponding balance
+		- choose one of the addresses (in case you have already transferred some coins, use that account)
-		- choose one of the addresses with a balance greater than 0, then click on `Access My Wallet`
+			- then click on `Access My Wallet`
-			- (We will coordinate to ensure that none of you end up choosing the same address)
+- **Send some test coins**

 - **Send A Single Transaction**
 	- Take a look at your account balance.
 Then, click on `Send Transaction` in order to make a transaction